 What is the abortion pill?
 Is it available in the U.S.?

-The term "abortion pill" refers to a pill called Mifepristone (or RU-486) -- a prescription drug created by a French doctor in the 1980's that ends unwanted pregnancies up to 49 days gestation.
-The drug was approved in the U.S. by the Food and Drug Administration in 2000 and is legal and available in all 50 states directly from a physician, clinic, or hospital.
+Medication abortions are considered safe and extremely effective.
+Mifepristone was approved in the U.S. by the Food and Drug Administration in 2000 and is legal and available in all 50 states directly from a physician, clinic, or hospital.
 Patients cannot obtain mifepristone from a pharmacy.

-What are "partial-birth" abortions?
+What are 'partial-birth' abortions?
 Are they legal?

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help